-Now with four acute-care hospitals on five campuses, a network of clinics, home health and 2,600 affiliated physicians, Scripps continues to raise the bar for quality care.
+With four acute-care hospitals on five campuses, a network of clinics, home health and 3,000 affiliated physicians, Scripps continues to raise the bar for quality care.

-2016 Pioneers Memorial Healthcare District Becomes Affiliate of Scripps Health Network.
+Pioneers Memorial Healthcare District becomes an affiliate of Scripps Health Network.
 This agreement marks the first time a hospital has joined the Scripps network, and the first expansion of the network outside of San Diego County.

-Scripps Memorial Hospital La Jolla has been named among the top 100 hospitals in the nation by the international business research firm Truven Health Analytics.
+Scripps Memorial Hospital La Jolla was named among the top 100 hospitals in the nation by the international business research firm Truven Health Analytics.

 Scripps Health purchases the former San Diego Hospice hospital and eight-acre property in Hillcrest.